Dodgers pitcher Clayton Kershaw has been shut down after experiencing lingering soreness

 CHICAGO — (AP) — Los Angeles Dodgers pitcher Clayton Kershaw has been shut down for a week after experiencing lingering soreness in his comeback from left shoulder surgery.

-Kershaw, 36, had an MRI that “showed no new incidents,” manager Dave Roberts said before Monday night's game at the Chicago White Sox.
+Kershaw, 36, had an MRI that "showed no new incidents," manager Dave Roberts said before Monday night's 3-0 victory at the Chicago White Sox.

 “You go through surgery.
 You go through rehab.
 You start throwing.
 You ramp up velocity, workload,” Roberts said, "and there is bound to be some soreness, and that's where we're at.